theme222/LearningC/README.md

 # LearningC
-> A project to practice learning C and algorithms
+> A project to practice learning C / C++ and algorithms